What is Adderall prescribed for?

-Adderall may be habit-forming, and this medicine is a drug of abuse.
+This medication contains a combination of amphetamine and dextroamphetamine which are central nervous system stimulants.
+It may be habit-forming, and is often a drug of abuse.
 Stimulants such as Adderall have caused stroke, heart attack, and sudden death in people with high blood pressure, heart disease, or a heart defect.

-Adderall is available in tablet form or in an extended-release capsule.
-There are various dosages recognizable by their shapes, colors, and sizes.
+The drug is available in tablet form or in an extended-release capsule.
+There are various dosages recognizable by their shapes, colours, and sizes.

-- Adderall 5 mg – white to off-white, round, flat-faced beveled edge tablet
+- 5 mg – white to off-white, round, flat-faced bevelled edge tablet

-- Adderall 30 mg – peach, round, flat-faced beveled edge tablet
+- 30 mg – peach, round, flat-faced bevelled edge tablet

-- Capsules are either amber color or half blue, half-transparent, or half white.
+- Capsules are either amber colour or half blue, half-transparent, or half white.